John Longden: Biography

 Longden was born in the West Indies, the son of a Methodist missionary, and was educated at Kingswood School, Bath, Somerset.
 Originally intending to be a mining engineer, he worked for two years in a coal mine in Yorkshire, where he started acting in amateur theatrical companies.
 An introduction to Seymour Hicks saw him start acting on the legitimate stage, beginning with a walk-on part in Old Bill, MP.
 He played in My Old Dutch with Albert Chevalier, then spent time with the Liverpool and Birmingham repertory theatres.
 He also appeared in The Farmer's Wife, produced by Barry Jackson at the Court Theatre in London for two years.

-About this time Longden began to appear in silent films.
+About this time, Longden began to appear in silent films.
 He signed a contract with Gaumont British Pictures to write and act, earning a notable success with Alfred Hitchcock's Blackmail (1929).
-He also directed the 1932 quota quickie Come Into My Parlour which was released by MGM.
+He also directed the 1932 quota quickie Come Into My Parlour, which was released by MGM.

 Australian interlude

 Longden went to Australia in 1933 to perform in several plays.
-While there he appeared in the film The Silence of Dean Maitland (1934) for Cinesound Productions.
+While there, he appeared in the film The Silence of Dean Maitland (1934) for Cinesound Productions.

 The performance was very well received.
 Longden took on the roles of two more films for the same company, Thoroughbred (1936) and It Isn't Done (1937).

-In 1934 it was announced that he was going to play the lead in an adaptation of Robbery Under Arms, but this film was never made.
-The same year Longden also announced he was going to act in and direct an Australian film called Highway Romance, about an English man and Australian girl travelling from Sydney to Brisbane.
+In 1934, it was announced that he was going to play the lead in an adaptation of Robbery Under Arms, but this film was never made.
+The same year, Longden also announced he was going to act in and direct an Australian film called Highway Romance, about an English man and Australian girl travelling from Sydney to Brisbane.
 A company called Highway Productions was formed with Frederick Ward and a capital of £10,000 but the film was not made.

 Later career

-Longden returned to Britain where he continued to work steadily in theatre (including playing Inspector Hornleigh, a popular radio detective of the period, at the Prince's Theatre, Shaftesbury Avenue, in 1938) and film (including An Honourable Murder (1960), an adaptation of Shakespeare's "Julius Caesar", in which he played tycoon 'Julian Caesar').
+Longden returned to Britain where he continued to work steadily in theatre (including playing Inspector Hornleigh, a popular radio detective of the period, at the Prince's Theatre, Shaftesbury Avenue, in 1938) and film (including An Honourable Murder (1960), an adaptation of Shakespeare's Julius Caesar, in which he played a tycoon named Julian Caesar).
 He appeared on several episodes of season one of The Adventures of Robin Hood playing various characters, and returned for one episode in season three.
-He died in London, 26 May 1971, aged 70.
+He died in Barnstaple on 26 May 1971, aged 70.